nickfargo/state/src/state.coffee.md

 > [emit](/api/#state--methods--emit)

+      emit: do ->

-      emit: ( eventType, args, context, via = VIA_ALL ) ->
+        emit = ( eventType, args, context, via = VIA_ALL ) ->
           return if typeof eventType isnt 'string'
           if typeof args is 'number'
             via = context; context = args; args = undefined
           if typeof context is 'number'
             via = context; context = undefined

-        args = [args] if args? and not isArray args
+          args = [args] if args? and not isArray args recur.call this, eventType, args, context, via, this

-Provisional `context` is flattened onto `this.owner`’s state tree.
+Provisional `context` is flattened along the protostate axis onto the state tree of `this.owner`; this ensures that state-bound listeners inherited from a protostate will be invoked in the context of the inheriting epistate.

+        recur = ( eventType, args, context, via, origin ) ->
-        @_?.events?[ eventType ]?.emit args, context ? this if via & VIA_PROTO
+          @_?.events?[ eventType ]?.emit args, context ? this, origin

+          if via & VIA_PROTO and protostate = @protostate
+            recur.call protostate,
-          @protostate?.emit eventType, args, context ? this, VIA_PROTO
+              eventType, args, context ? this, VIA_PROTO, origin

           if via & VIA_SUPER
+            notViaSuper = via & ~VIA_SUPER
-          for relative in @order ? @linearize() when relative isnt this relative.emit eventType, args, context ? relative
+            for relative in @order ? @linearize() when relative isnt this recur.call relative,
+                eventType, args, context ? relative, notViaSuper, origin

           return

+        emit

       trigger: @::emit